A little history of Issoudun tower Blanche

-English and French who fought and fought again… until the French get back the city.
-Then, king Philippe Augustus (who raised the big tower of the Louvre castle in Paris at the same time), completed the tower Blanche, on the same model.
+English and French who fought again and again… until the French get back the city.
+Then, king Philippe Augustus completed the tower Blanche.